OneID

 Linear fallback

-At a first stage, document scanning could be configured by customers either as a fallback when bank verification failed.
-Over time, we added a series of other identity providers so meet different requirements and compliance needs.
+At a first stage, document scanning could be configured by customers either as a main method, or as a fallback when bank verification failed.

 What it enabled: